taufik-nurrohman/rich-text-editor/README.md

 Rich Text Editor
 ================

-> Simple rich text editor.
+> A rich text editor that is designed to accept limited set of inline HTML tags only.

-A rich text editor that is designed to accept only limited set of inline HTML tags.
-Works best to be used on any editors that are accessible in the public such as comment form in a blog or Q/A form in a forum.
+This rich text editor works best on any form that are accessible in the public such as comment form in a blog, chat form in a social media and question or answer form in a forum.

 ![Rich Text Editor](https://cloud.githubusercontent.com/assets/1669261/26141683/48b2ec6a-3b07-11e7-9173-5a1f002c5441.gif)